sagemath/sagewiki_to_gh-2022-10-10/days54.md

 || 3 PM |||| Coffee break ||
 || 5 PM || Mike Zabrocki || Introduction to Sage ||

 All other time will be devoted to coding sprints.
+All talks and most coding sprints will take place in MSB 1147.

 === Projects ===